aifoundry-org/et-platform/blas/optimized/README.md

 - treat release-ELF bring-up as a separate runtime/toolchain issue
 - do not treat a release-ELF failure by itself as evidence that the optimized kernel math is wrong when the matching `_dbg` artifact passes

+Current ET-SIMD bring-up notes:

+- `fp32/level1/dot` now uses ET packed-SIMD loads and packed multiply/add in the main loop
+- the default optimized `dot` artifact uses a masked packed-SIMD tail to avoid switching back into scalar FP arithmetic while packed state is still live in the overlaid `f` register file
+- `blas_dot_optimized_fp32_scalar_tail.elf{,_dbg}` is retained as a comparison artifact for validating the scalar-tail alternative